-- Your office hours (along with instructions about how to set up a time to meet if office hours conflict with a student's class or work schedule). - TA and review sessions - Writing Center: Working in Canaday, peer writing tutors provide individual writing tutorials for every stage of the writing process and for all majors. - Quantitative Center Working in Canwyll House (behind the Campus Center), peer Q mentors facilitate problem-solving sessions with small groups of students. - Academic Support Academic coaches work with students in identifying and implementing techniques for more effective learning, studying, test-taking and note-taking.
+• Your office hours (along with instructions about how to set up a time to meet if office hours conflict with a student's class or work schedule).

+- TA and review sessions - Writing Center: Working in Canaday, peer writing tutors provide individual writing tutorials for every stage of the writing process and for all majors. - Quantitative Center Working in Canwyll House (behind the Campus Center), peer Q mentors facilitate problem-solving sessions with small groups of students. - Academic Support Academic coaches work with students in identifying and implementing techniques for more effective learning, studying, test-taking and note-taking.
 The Director also helps students explore effective techniques for time and stress management so that they feel confident and motivated in their academic work.
 Coaches also make referrals to other appropriate resources on and off campus.
-The Office of Academic Support collaborates with students to identify and adopt methods that utilize their unique strengths and promote success. - Peer Mentoring Program Residentially based peer mentors are strong students who have been trained to help others improve their study skills and manage their time. - Peer Tutors: Nominated by faculty, peer tutors provide subject-specific help for students enrolled in elementary and intermediate language courses and introductory science, math, economics, and computer science courses.

-• Access Services: During the semester, especially in the first weeks, you may have students present you with Verification Forms from Access Services, letting you know what accommodations they are entitled to under federal law.
+The Office of Academic Support collaborates with students to identify and adopt methods that utilize their unique strengths and promote success. - Peer Mentoring Program Residentially based peer mentors are strong students who have been trained to help others improve their study skills and manage their time. - Peer Tutors: Nominated by faculty, peer tutors provide subject-specific help for students enrolled in elementary and intermediate language courses and introductory science, math, economics, and computer science courses. - Access Services: During the semester, especially in the first weeks, you may have students present you with Verification Forms from Access Services, letting you know what accommodations they are entitled to under federal law.
 You must implement these accommodations immediately.
 If you have any questions or concerns, please reach out to the Access Services office directly.
-Additionally, if during the semester you have a student speak to you about having a disability - or if, based on performance and/or a description of difficulty, you believe a student may qualify as having a disability-please refer that student to Access Services (accessservices@brynmawr.edu) and contact the Director and/or Assistant Director yourself to get the process started.
-See below for more information.
+Additionally, if during the semester you have a student speak to you about having a disability or if, based on performance and/or a description of difficulty, you believe a student may qualify as having a disability-please refer that student to Access Services (accessservices@brynmawr.edu) and contact the Director and/or Assistant Director yourself to get the process started.

-If at any point a student seems to have stopped attending class, please notify the student's dean right away.
+right away by completing a Student of Concern Referral Form.
 Do not assume that the student has dropped or withdrawn.
 Not attending class can be a sign of significant struggles (mental health, financial, medical); it can also have significant consequences, especially for international students.
+Upon receiving this form, the Class Dean and/or the Assistant Director of Student Support Services will provide outreach to the student.

-7.3.
-Individual Arrangements for Students Within the Semester
+7.3 Individual Arrangements for Students Within the Semester